Pet Insurance Blog

 Your premium is the fee you must pay each month (or year) to keep your insurance policy active.
 A higher monthly premium typically means you're paying for more coverage, so you shouldn't always go for the plan that has the lowest premium.
 Still, a plan with a low premium might be your best option if you're on a tight budget.

-Some pet insurance providers also have one-time enrollment fee and/or monthly transaction fees which can be waived if you decide to pay annually.
+Some pet insurance providers also have a one-time enrollment fee and/or monthly transaction fees, which can be waived if you decide to pay annually.

 Step 4: Visit the Vet